Updated August 2022.

-It’s official: July was the hottest month ever recorded on Earth.
-As United Nations Secretary-General António Guterres said, “We have always lived through hot summers.
+It’s official: July 2022 blew through multiple all-time heart records.
+As United Nations Secretary-General António Guterres has said, “We have always lived through hot summers.
 This is not your grandfather’s summer.”

-We are fortunate living in San Diego where the weather remains close to perfect most of the time, but we are feeling the heat and especially the humidity.
+We are fortunate living in San Diego where the weather remains close to perfect most of the time, but even we’re feeling the heat and the humidity.
 If it seems more humid lately, it’s not your imagination.
 Warmer ocean temperatures generate more humidity.
+If only they’d generate a little rain!

 When you feel the heat, so do your plants.
 Hot summers can be rough on your plants, even your indoor plants.
 If you’re trying to conserve energy and save money (and you should!) and not blast the air conditioning, plants can suffer.
 Plants not native to warm climates or already weak due to poor care, pests, or other issues need extra care.